gdasson/notification-controller/docs/spec/v1beta2/providers.md

 The HTTP access token must have `Repositories (Read/Write)` permission for the repository specified in `.spec.address`.

-Note: Please provide HTTPS clone URL in the address field of this provider.
+**NOTE:** Please provide HTTPS clone URL in the `address` field of this provider.
 SSH URLs are not supported by this provider type.

 #### Azure DevOps